Is There a Dimmer Outlook Ahead for DuPont de Nemours Inc. (DD)?

 Sponsored

-The average price from analysts is $95.41, which is $11.8 above the current price.
-DD currently public float of 521.98M and currently shorts hold a 1.22% ratio of that float.
-Today, the average trading volume of DD was 2.66M shares.
+DD currently public float of 512.74M and currently shorts hold a 1.74% ratio of that float.
+Today, the average trading volume of DD was 2.73M shares.

 DD’s Market Performance

-DD stocks went up by 4.56% for the week, with a monthly jump of 16.14% and a quarterly performance of 3.47%, while its annual performance rate touched 31.40%.
-The volatility ratio for the week stands at 2.69% while the volatility levels for the past 30 days are set at 2.45% for DuPont de Nemours Inc..
-The simple moving average for the period of the last 20 days is 10.61% for DD stocks with a simple moving average of 6.86% for the last 200 days.
+DD stocks went down by -4.23% for the week, with a monthly jump of 7.99% and a quarterly performance of 4.98%, while its annual performance rate touched 22.34%.
+The volatility ratio for the week stands at 2.04% while the volatility levels for the past 30 days are set at 2.41% for DuPont de Nemours Inc..
+The simple moving average for the period of the last 20 days is 2.63% for DD stocks with a simple moving average of 2.27% for the last 200 days.

 Analysts’ Opinion of DD